 Figure1: 1D 13C NMR spectra of neat Propylbenzoate acquired with a single scan (blue), 4 scans (green) and 16 (red) scans totalling 5, 20 and 80 seconds of acquisition time respectively.

-Magritek is participating in the SMASH 2019 on 22-25 September 2019 in Porto-Portugal.
+Magritek is participating in the Analytica 2020 on 31.
+März – 03.
+April 2020 in the Messe München.
 You’ll get a chance to meet us, learn about our company and we’ll get you acquainted with Spinsolve – high-performance benchtop NMR spectrometer that offers impressive sensitivity and resolution, it is robust and easy to use.
-We are looking forward to seeing you at this conference !!!
+We are looking forward to seeing you at this fair !!!